AussieKing/HoneyHive/honey-and-hive/README.md

 # TIMELINE
-**Day 1-5 : Contact page and Email sending capabilities** [x].
+**Day 1-5 : Create Repo, Contact page and implement Email sending capabilities** [x].

 **Day 6-20: Planning and Design** []
-- Research and gather inspiration from similar sites
+- Research and gather inspiration from similar sites [x]
-- Create wireframes and mockups for each of the pages: homepage, about, services, projects, and contact.
+- Create wireframes and mockups for each of the pages: homepage, about, services, projects, and contact. [x]
 - Define the site's style guide (color palette, typography, layout principles, etc.).
+[WIP]

 **Day 21-35: Homepage Development**
 - HTML structure.